THOMASELOVE/431-classes-2024/class23/README.md

     - The link is <https://bit.ly/431-2024-minute-23>.
 Thanks.
 3. **Remaining Classes**
     - [Class 24](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class24) will be held as usual, in person, this Thursday 2024-11-21.
     - You will receive [Quiz 2](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz2) on Thursday 2024-11-21 by 5 PM.
+Some initial materials [are available now](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz2).
     - The "Ask Me Anything" Zoom session with Dr. Love will be [Class 25](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class25), on Tuesday 2024-12-03 (after Thanksgiving) at 1 PM.
+"Anything" here isn't really accurate.
+I will answer anything at all about Project B, or the course generally, but I won't use this forum to answer specific questions about Quiz 2.
     - Our final class (Class 26) will be held in person on Thursday 2024-12-05.
 4. **Thanksgiving Break**
     - I will not hold 431 during Thanksgiving week, on either Tuesday 2024-11-26 or Thursday 2024-11-28.
 I will respond to questions Campuswire several times that week.